 What advice would you give to anyone who had concerns over their age or fitness level?

-DC always send at least one UK doctor (two for larger groups) on a trip, should you have any health concerns and the support vehicles and staff are ALWAYS nearby should you need to take a break.
-The training, showing up and trying are what it is all about.
+Dream Challenges always send at least one UK doctor (two for larger groups) on a trip, should you have any health concerns and the support vehicles and staff are ALWAYS nearby should you need to take a break.
+The training, showing up and trying is what it is all about.